-- A) Safety headgear shall be worn by all personnel engaged or observing construction, outside maintenance, or repair work where head injuries could result. - B) The following are common work operations and conditions under which safety headgear shall be worn: - i) Performing installation or repair work from aerial lifts or truck mounted ladders or buckets; - ii) Working in the vicinity of construction apparatus and equipment such as, earth boring machines, tractors, and trenchers; - iii) When working in any area or enclosure where head room is insufficient such as crawl space, cellars, and excavations; - iv) When standing below work that is being done aloft or when performing overhead work from the ground such as pruning trees; - v) Entering, leaving, and working in manholes or catch basins; - vi) Working in trenches, pits, or other excavations of three foot or more in depth; - vii) When in or near buildings under construction or demolition; - viii) When on any premises where the wearing of head protection is mandatory; - ix) Working on glass crushing, balers, shredders, and tub grinders; and - x) Any other work situation deemed suitable by the supervisor.
+- A) Safety headgear shall be worn by all personnel engaged or observing construction, outside maintenance, or repair work where head injuries could result. - B) The following are common work operations and conditions under which safety headgearshall be worn: - i) Performing installation or repair work from aerial lifts or truck mounted ladders or buckets; - ii) Working in the vicinity of construction apparatus and equipment such as, earth boringmachines, tractors, and trenchers; - iii) When working in any area or enclosure where head room is insufficient such as crawlspace, cellars, and excavations; - iv) When standing below work that is being done aloft or when performing overheadwork from the ground such as pruning trees; - v) Entering, leaving, and working in manholes or catch basins; - vi) Working in trenches, pits, or other excavations of three foot or more in depth; - vii) When in or near buildings under construction or demolition; - viii) When on any premises where the wearing of head protection is mandatory; - ix) Working on glass crushing, balers, shredders, and tub grinders; and - x) Any other work situation deemed suitable by the supervisor. - C) Ensure to utilize a hardhat based on the operation. - i) Type I Hard Hats are intended to reduce the force of impact resulting from a blow only to the top of the head. - ii) Type II Hard Hats are intended to reduce the force of lateral impact resulting from a blow which may be received off-center, from the side, or to the top of the head.